-Review the vacant post This may take longer for a new post 2.
-Plan selection process 3.
-Book venue if necessary Ensure this is booked as early as possible.
-Consider what / whom is involved in any administration / refreshment provision 4.
-Review / create job description Ensure that a new / significantly amended job description goes through the job evaluation process (this may add significantly to the time required) 5.
-Review / create person specification These may take longer for a new post and should be sent with job description where evaluation is required 6.
-Design advertisement 7.
-Arrange for advertisement to be placed 8.
-Advertisement of post Leave a minimum of two weeks from date of advertisement to closing date 9.
-Decide content of applicant pack Include all relevant information including safeguarding information and (where indicated) reference to DBS checks etc 10.
-Prepare and issue applicant packs 11.
-Closing date Two weeks minimum from date advertisement placed 12.
-Prepare application forms for selection panel To include creation and copying of shortlisting grid 13.
-Shortlisting Ensure adequate time allowed to arrange for panel to be available for this process 14.
-Request references Where permission given, these ideally to be requested at least five days before they are required at interview.
-15. Invite candidates to interview Allow adequate time if invitation issued by post.
-Ensure any reasonable adjustments have been identified and are capable of being met prior to interview date 16.
-Receive references prior to interview date Where the candidate withholds permission, references may only be requested once a conditional offer of employment has been made 17.
-Prepare all materials for interview / assessment process Consider reasonable adjustments

-18. Selection of successful candidate 19.
-Notify candidates of outcome 20.
-Pre-recruitment checks Request as soon as successful candidate accepts the conditional offer of employment 21.
-Feedback to candidates, where requested A member of the selection panel needs to be available to provide feedback, as and when requested by candidates 22.
-Arrange induction Notify other members of staff involved in the process and gather necessary paperwork.
+This may take longer for a new post Ensure this is booked as early as possible.
+Consider what / whom is involved in any administration / refreshment provision Ensure that a new / significantly amended job description goes through the job evaluation process (this may add significantly to the time required) These may take longer for a new post and should be sent with job description where evaluation is required Leave a minimum of two weeks from date of advertisement to closing date Include all relevant information including safeguarding information and (where indicated) reference to DBS and criminal record checks etc although these should only be requested once a conditional offer of employment has been made Two weeks minimum from date advertisement placed To include creation and copying of shortlisting grid Ensure adequate time allowed to arrange for panel to be available for this process Where permission given, these ideally to be requested at least five days before they are required at interview.
+Allow adequate time if invitation issued by post.
+Ensure any reasonable adjustments have been identified and are capable of being met prior to interview date Where the candidate withholds permission, references may only be requested once a conditional offer of employment has been made Consider reasonable adjustments Issue conditional offer of employment Request as soon as successful candidate accepts the conditional offer of employment A member of the selection panel needs to be available to provide feedback, as and when requested by candidates Notify other members of staff involved in the process and gather necessary paperwork.